islipnot/BananaInternal/README.md

 ### Exploits
 - Auto shoot
 - Quick reload
-- Magic bullet (works with melee/taser - uses same target selection as aimbot, but always aims jaw)
+- Magic bullet (works with melee/taser - same target selection as aimbot, but only aims jaw)
 - No recoil
 - No spread
 - No clip